Generalized Random Forests using Fixed-Point Trees: Technical Preliminaries

 \subsection{Forest specifications}

-The following are specifications imposed upon the trees of a generalized random forest, and come from the forest specifications of GRF for forests with gradient-based trees \citep{athey2019generalized}.
-These specifications are used in the asymptotic analyses of GRF-$\FPT$ and describe fairly mild conditions on the tree splitting mechanism, as well as a precise sampling mechanism used to train the trees.
+The consistency and asymptotic normality results, Theorems~\ref{thm:consistency} and~\ref{thm:normality}, require that the forest trained following Algorithm~\ref{alg:grffpt-pseudocode-stage1-forest} consists of trees that satisfy a certain set of specifications.
+These forest specifications are precisely those imposed by \citet{athey2019generalized} for forests of gradient-based trees, and collectively, these specifications describe fairly mild conditions on the tree splitting mechanism, as well as specific requirements for the sampling procedure.